safurrier/hackathon/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
+	|
+    ├── setup.sh           <- Script to initiailize git repo, setup a conda virtual environment
+    │                         and install dependencies.
     │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module